 $2,995 due at the time of registration in the form of a Visa or MasterCard*.

-*Our programs do not qualify for financial aid or payment plans.
-Contact the program office if you are being sponsored by a third-party such as vocational rehabilitation, workers' compensation insurance, etc.
+*Our programs do not qualify for financial aid, nor do we offer any payment plans.
+Contact the program office if you are being sponsored by another organization such as vocational rehabilitation, workers' compensation insurance, etc.

 Upon successful completion of the course, students will receive a certificate.
 This is a not-for-credit, vocational training program offered by Community Education at Sierra College and students will not earn any units towards a degree.